Start Printed Page 55970

 Start Supplemental Information

-A critical part of the commitment by CDER to make safe and effective high-quality drugs available to the American public is gaining an understanding of all aspects of drug development and a drug's commercial life cycle, including the variety of drug manufacturing operations.
-To support this commitment, CDER has initiated various training and development programs, including the 2017 OPQ Staff Experiential Learning Site Visit Program.
-This site visit program is designed to offer experiential and firsthand learning opportunities that will provide OPQ staff with a better understanding of the pharmaceutical industry and its operations, as well as of the challenges that impact a drug's development program and commercial life cycle.
-The goal of these visits is to provide OPQ staff exposure to the drug development and manufacturing processes in industry; therefore, a tour of pharmaceutical company facilities is an integral part of the program.
+A critical part of the commitment by CDER to make safe and effective high-quality drugs available to the American public is gaining an understanding of all aspects of a drug's development and commercial life cycle, including the variety of drug manufacturing operations.
+To support this commitment, CDER has initiated various training and development programs including the FY2020 Experiential Learning Site Visit program.
+This site visit program is designed to offer experiential and firsthand learning opportunities that will provide OPQ staff with a better understanding of the pharmaceutical industry and its operations, as well as the challenges that impact a drug's developmental program and commercial life cycle.
+The goal of these visits is to enhance OPQ staff exposure to the drug development and manufacturing processes in industry; therefore, a tour of pharmaceutical company facilities, including manufacturing and laboratory operations, is an integral part of the experience.

 II.
 The Site Visit Program

-In this site visit program, groups of OPQ staff—who have experience in a variety of backgrounds, including science, statistics, manufacturing, engineering and testing—will observe operations of commercial manufacturing, pilot plants, and testing over a 1- to 2-day period.
-To facilitate the learning process for OPQ staff, overview presentations by industry related to drug development and manufacturing may be provided, which may allow the participating sites to benefit by having an opportunity to showcase their technologies and manufacturing processes.
+In this site visit program, groups on average of 15 to 20 OPQ staff who have experience in a variety of backgrounds, including science, medicine, statistics, manufacturing, engineering, testing, and project management will observe operations of commercial manufacturing, pilot plants (if applicable), and testing over a 1- to 2-day period.
+To facilitate the learning process for OPQ staff, overview presentations by industry related to drug development, manufacturing, and testing may be included.

 Although observation of all aspects of drug development and production would be beneficial to OPQ staff, OPQ has identified a number of areas of particular interest to its staff.
-The following list identifies some of these areas but is not intended to be exhaustive or to limit industry response:
+The following list identifies some examples of these areas but is not intended to be exhaustive, mutually exclusive, or to limit industry response:

 ○ Solutions, suspensions, emulsions, and semisolids